Roly67/easy-weightloss-tips/_posts/2018-08-09-aquatic-exercise-for-weight-loss.md

 description: Discover why aquatic exercise for weight loss, particularly water aerobics and swimming laps, is so effective for diet and wellness.
 keywords: aquatic exercise for weight loss,swimming laps,water aerobics
 image: /assets/images/aquatic-exercise-for-weight-loss-1.jpg
+header:
+   teaser: /assets/images/aquatic-exercise-for-weight-loss-1.jpg
 permalink: /aquatic-exercise-for-weight-loss.html
-index-snippet: Aquatic exercise for weight loss has become very popular for all ages and all levels of fitness.
+excerpt: Aquatic exercise for weight loss has become very popular for all ages and all levels of fitness.

 images: